raspberrypilearning/green-goals/en/step_2.md

 --- /task ---

-In this project, there is one **Main Panda** sprite that walks through the UN Sustainable Development Goals (Green Goals) and introduces the other pandas.
-Each Green Goal has its own Panda sprite and its own backdrop.
+In this project, there is one **Main Panda** sprite that introduces the five Green Goal pandas in turn.
+Each panda represent a different goal and has their own related backdrop and action.

 [[picture/screenshot? pandas and backdrops]]

-You will be programming the **Main Panda** sprite to walk through each of the 5 backdrops representing the Green Goals.
+You will be programming the **Main Panda** sprite to walk through each of the five backdrops.

 --- no-print ---
 Watch this short video, which shows what to do next.